 Since 2019 we have gotten to know our four state legislators—and their aides—and they know us.
-Our group has become a well-known part of a coalition of 200 grassroots group like ours that have successfully advocated for several state climate bills that have put us on road map to be carbon free by 2050.
-Yet we are fiercely independent and local and make our own decisions about what to support.
+Our group has become a well-known part of Mass Power Forward, a coalition of 200 grassroots group like ours that have successfully advocated for several state climate bills that have put us on road map to be carbon free by 2050.

-In this two-year cycle we have been advocating for three bills about PFAS (per- and polyfluoroalkyl substances, known as forever chemicals”) and other toxic chemicals:
+Watch for action alerts about PFAS next: In this two-year cycle we have also been advocating for bills about PFAS (per- and polyfluoroalkyl substances, known as forever chemicals) and other toxic chemicals:

 · MassSave energy efficiency funding: we don’t want this cut by $1B in one year, 2027